A4 Printers: the Full Guide

 The best printer for your organisation will depend on your current and future printing needs.
 To maximise the impact of your printing investment, you should understand these needs, the difference between the most common printer types and how they can affect your business operations.

 If however, if space is in limited supply and you only have a couple of specific printing needs then investing in several specialised, single-function A4 printers will be an ideal solution for you.
-There are specialised printers that have specific functions, such as printing detailed A4 photographs, high quality A4 colour documents or A4 monochrome documents.
+There are specialised printers that have specific functions, such as printing detailed A4 photographs, high quality A4 colour documents or more basic black and white printers.
 Single-function printers are generally chosen for their printout quality, speed, and, relative cost.

 The essential difference between A4 inkjet and A4 laser printers is the purpose, quality, speed and cost.
 Inkjet printers are usually chosen for their ability to print high quality colour images and their low initial cost.
 However, they tend to be slow and have higher operational costs than their laser counterparts.